 Although prices have gone up, platforms like Facebook and Google still want to show quality ads so they will lower the cost of ads with a high-quality score which is measured by the interaction the advert gets.

 In 2018, Mark Zuckerberg announced that Facebook would be reducing organic reach down to zero, and that every page will need to start paying for ads on their platform.
 This caused quite a shakeup in the industry and started seeing a dramatic increase in engagement within Facebook Groups.
 Mark Zuckerberg said they want more person to person communication and interaction and less business to person interaction.
 Groups are a great example of person to person interaction rather than business to person interaction.

 Last year we also saw Facebook integrating appointments into their business pages, making it easy for people to book appointments to see you.
 This works particularly well for dentists and doctors.

-We also predict WhatsApp ads will soon be with us.
+We also predict that in 2020, WhatsApp ads will soon be with us.

 Last year we also saw the roll-out of WhatsApp for Business which is still in beta version and only available for Android.
 The platform will be of great value as a live chat system for businesses connecting with customers, ideal for stores and any company which offers support as a service to its customers.

 It appears that there is the best time again to be posting on social media.